2. Dual Nature of the Empire

 Undoubtedly, some nations will choose to remain outside the new empire.
 And while it is foreseeable that several nations of the European Union will partner with Russia, Great Britain (and maybe others) will not.
 In fact, quite a few right now have been persuaded, against their own best interests, to join the American camp.

 On the Asian side, the central Asian nations are on board, even getting their infrastructure upgraded in preparation for becoming a vital link in the Belt and Road Initiative.
 However, some Asian nations may choose to remain outside; Japan, Israel, and Saudi Arabia are entrenched in the American camp, and India right now is taking a neutral stance.

 One peculiar feature about the feet: they are not one iron foot and one clay foot, but they are portrayed as being made of “iron mixed with clay”.
 (Daniel 2:41,43 – KJV) The next Post will try to shed some light on this mysterious feature of history’s final empire.

 APPENDIX: How historical reality mirrors closely the symbolism of the Daniel 2 “image“

-A compelling reason to identify Russia and the EU as the two territories that comprise the final empire can be seen in the symbolic portrayal of the “image” in Daniel 2 and its uncanny correlation with the geographical and chronological nature of the Mideast empires.
+A compelling reason to identify Europe and Asia as the two territories that comprise the final empire can be seen in the symbolic portrayal of the “image” in Daniel 2 and its uncanny correlation with the geographical and chronological nature of the Mideast empires.

 For example, the symbolism for the empires of Medo-Persia and Greece shows respectively “arms and breast”, “belly and thighs”.
 (Incidentally, “thighs” should be translated as “haunches”, “hips”, or “buttocks”.)
 Between breast and belly, there is not much of a separation; they can almost be thought of as one body part.
 Not surprisingly, Medo-Persia and Greece seem to reflect this symbolism rather accurately; each one occupied almost the same territory as the other.